 Dramatic new information was forthcoming.
 SAKKUFON received a report that the Russian Air Force had found the crash site in November 1991!
 While attempting to hoist part of the object from a snow-covered bank, the helicopter had crashed, killing all aboard.

 Russian winter was at hand, and the Air Force stated that no further attempts of retrieving the craft were planned until spring.
 This could be it!

 This new information was the catalyst needed to put new life and determination into the UFO research group.
 They would plan another land trip, but they must beat the government to the site, or the findings would forever be hidden from public knowledge.

 source & references:

-Nikolay Subbotin, Emil Bachurin
+direct report from Nikolay Subbotin, Emil Bachurin